opencivicdata/docs.opencivicdata.org/scrape/tips.rst

     Be careful with this one!

-You can access indexes of returned lists using square brackets (just like in Python it's self), although this tends to not be advised (since the counts can often change, and you may end up scraping in bad data).
+You can access indexes of returned lists using square brackets (just like in Python itself), although this tends to not be advised (since the counts can often change, and you may end up scraping in bad data).

 However, this is sometimes needed::